fab2s/ebam/index.md

-# The Epic By All Means Manifesto

-> As set of principles to keep in the innovation toolbox

 ## Rule 1: Innovation cannot be predicted

 > Most of the time, one does not find what he searches, nor he searches for what he finds